-Validating a bold new product direction
+Validating a bold new product direction - Lifestyle communities

-Shaping Inner Circle’s 2024 roadmap, and matchmaking strategy.
+Shaping Inner Circles 2024 roadmap and matchmaking strategy

 Dashboard Sidebar Close Up